-9. Socially Responsible Investment
+Socially Responsible Investment

-9.1 The County Council has delegated responsibility for the selection, retention and realisation of investments to the investment manager(s).

-- 9.2 The County Council's policy is to invest part of the Fund's assets on a passive basis.
-The County Council does not consider it appropriate for a passive investment manager to take account of social, environmental or ethical considerations in the selection, retention and realisation of investments. - 9.3 The County Council's policy in respect of the actively managed portion of the Fund's assets is that the extent to which social, environmental or ethical considerations are taken into account in the selection, retention and realisation of investments is left to the discretion of the active investment managers.
-However the County Council expects that the active investment manager(s) in the exercise of their delegated duties will take the extent to which social, environmental or ethical issues may have a financial impact on the portfolio into account.
+- 9.1 The County Council has delegated responsibility for the selection, retention and realisation of investments to the investment manager(s). - 9.2 Where appropriate the County Council monitors the manager's policy on social, environmental or ethical considerations in the selection, retention and realisation of investments.
+It does this through the reporting provided by the investment consultant and Wales Pensions Partnership investment pool operator. - 9.3 The County Council expects that the investment manager(s) in the exercise of their delegated duties will take the extent to which social, environmental or ethical issues may have a financial impact on the portfolio into account.

-10. The exercise of the rights attaching to investments
+The exercise of the rights attaching to investments